 - For the dressing, use a mortar and pestle (Japanese suribachi and surikogi) to grind 1 tsp toasted white sesame seeds.
 This will add a nice aroma and texture to the dressing.

-- In a small bowl, combine the Miso Dressing ingredients: 1 Tbsp miso, 1 Tbsp soy sauce, 1 Tbsp rice vinegar (unseasoned), 1 tsp roasted sesame oil, 1 tsp mirin, and the ground sesame seeds.
+- In a small bowl, combine the Miso Dressing ingredients: 1 Tbsp miso, 1 Tbsp soy sauce, 1 Tbsp rice vinegar (unseasoned), 1 tsp toasted sesame oil, 1 tsp mirin, and the ground sesame seeds.
 Whisk together.

 - Put the dressing in a small bowl or dressing bottle.
 Mix or shake the dressing before pouring to the salad.
 Sprinkle additional sesame seeds for garnish, if you‘d like.